NOAA-PSL/land-offline_workflow/README.md

 RUNNING YOUR OWN EXPERIMENTS

-1. Prepare a settings file, using settings_template.
+1. Modify the settings_cycle_test and settings_DA_test files.
 Must fill in all variables, unless otherwise commented.

-2. If running more than 6 tasks with JEDI, need to set layout = [x,y] in yaml, such that ntasks = 6*x*y
+2. If running more than 6 tasks with JEDI, need to set layout = [x,y] in yaml, such that ntasks = 6*x*y.
+For LETKF and the ensemble forcing and state generator (Stochy) these are specified in settings_cycle_test as LayX, IOLayX, etc.

 3. Make sure there is a restart in your ICSDIR.